Xadeck/flags/README.md

   auto [flags, args, errors] = Flags::Parse(argc, argv);
 ```

+The first element is an instance of your `Flags` class.
+The second element is a
+`std::vector<const char*>`.
+The third element is akin to a vector of error
-Parsing *always* returns an instance of your `Flags` type.
-If `errors` is
+tuples, which will be described later.
+Parsing *always* returns an instance of
+your `Flags` type.

-empty, the fields of `flags` have all been properly initialized from the
+* If `errors` is empty, the fields of `flags` have all been properly
-command line arguments, and `args` contains all the arguments that were neither
+  initialized from the command line arguments, and `args` contains all the
-flag names nor flag values.
-If `errors` is not empty, it indicates with flags
+arguments that were neither flag names nor flag values.
+If your application
+doesn't support positional arguments, simply report and error if `args` is not
+empty.
-are invalid, and the corresponding fields have an undefined value.
-More on
+* If `errors` is not empty, flags are invalid, and the corresponding fields
-errors handling later.
+  have an undefined value.
+You must report errors to the user, as described
+later on this page.

 ### Flags usage